 That concludes the Quickstart!

 In this brief overview we've covered two of the most important features in Spell, runs and workspaces.
 For a brief tour of the rest of Spell's core features, see Core Concepts.
-For more ideas on projects, and to see the Spell CLI in action, check out our Guides.
+For more ideas on projects, and to see the Spell CLI in action, check out our blog.